Autos

 top, the camber angle is positive.
 If the top of the tire tilts inward, the

 camber angle is negative.
 You will not have uneven wear on your tires.
-Zero camber-a perfectly vertical
+Zero camber-a perfectly

-causes irregular tire wear and shortens tire life.
+extreme camber causes irregular tire wear and shortens tire life.
 Positive camber, like

 positive caster, affects straight-ahead stability and steering wheel return.